 Geneva, 5 March 2019 – The Medicines Patent Pool (MPP) Governance Board has announced the appointment of Dr Mariângela Batista Galvão Simão, Assistant Director-General for Drug Access, Vaccines and Pharmaceuticals at the World Health Organization (WHO), as a non-voting participant.

-This is a unique appointment and will play a key role in supporting the development of the MPP’s mandate expansion into patented essential medicines on the WHO’s Essential Medicines List (EML) and those with strong potential for future inclusion.“all disease areas, and for all patented essential medicines on the WHO EML to be licensed into the Pool.”
+This is a unique appointment and will play a key role in supporting the development of the MPP’s mandate expansion into patented essential medicines on the WHO’s Essential Medicines List (EML) and those with strong potential for future inclusion.
+The expansion follows a recommendation by the WHO in 2016 that the MPP develop beyond its core remit of HIV, hepatitis C and tuberculosis, to “all disease areas, and for all patented essential medicines on the WHO EML to be licensed into the Pool.”
 The MPP launched a new five-year strategy in May 2018, following a feasibility study exploring an increased remit.